naitian/d3-tutorial/tutorial.md

 ```js
 g.selectAll("circle").attr("r", 5);
 ```
-I've put a setup function in the code which create the SVG and G elements with the proper sizes and offsets.
+I've put a helper setup function in the code which create the SVG and G elements with the proper sizes and offsets.

 To use this, pass in an element object for `el`, your desired width and height, and an object representing margins: